dessertplanet/DX7-Supercollider/README.md

 * 16-voice DX7 FM synth emulation with 16,384 real DX7 presets from across the internet
 * Presets are very wide ranging in quality and can have large timbral variation based on note velocity
+* Lush stereo reverb with a simple one-knob interface
 * Monophonic mode
 * Organelle pedal input support for sustain pedal
 * MIDI input for notes (including velocity), sustain pedal, pitchbend with configurable range, and mod depth
 * MIDI configuration is as simple as plugging in your usb of 3.5mm TRS midi device and relaunching the patch
 * Save presets that you like to your own curated list, persisted for next time you open the patch
-* Easy to use interface

 ## Intro from Aziz's README